 Revenues for fiscal 2024 decreased by approximately \$0.6 million (less than 1%) from fiscal 2023.
 The decrease in revenues during fiscal 2024 is due primarily to the timing of receipt and delivery of products to the Company's customers due to construction or other delays which impacted the ability of certain customers to receive products.
 Additionally, there were large industrial jobs completed during the fiscal 2023 which generated significant revenues.
-These decreases were offset in part by price increases established throughout the Company's product lines and service offerings aimed at maintaining or increasing margins to cover incremental product and operating cost increases, and revenues generated by businesses acquired by the Company during fiscal 2024 as well as businesses acquired by the Company during fiscal 2023 whose results were consolidated in the Company's financial statements for all of fiscal 2024 as compared to just the period of fiscal 2023 from the respective closing date of the acquisition through the end of fiscal 2023.
+These decreases were offset in part by price increases established throughout the Company's product lines and service offerings aimed at maintaining or increasing margins to cover incremental product and operating cost increases, and revenues generated by businesses acquired by the Company during fiscal 2024 as well as businesses acquired by the Company's financial statements for all of fiscal 2024 as compared to just the period of fiscal 2023 from the respective closing date of the acquisition through the end of fiscal 2023.